Ghost-Cat174/Ghost-Cat174/README.md

-- 👋 Hi, I’m @KittyCat951
+- 👋 Hi, I’m @Ghost-Cat174 (cat if you prefer)
-- 👀 I’m interested in ... coading and computers
+- 👀 I’m interested in ... coding and computers
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://discord.gg/Uzjct6Nkf5

 <!---
 KittyCat951/KittyCat951 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.